 - 1.29 Racial ethnicity remains predominantly 'white' with almost 99% of the district described in this category.
 Other ethnic groups including, Chinese, Indian and Mixed comprise very small numbers (Census 2011) as a consequence it is unlikely that the Local Development Plan will have a particular impact on these groups, however, it is important to monitor changes over time as this may have implications particularly in relation to equality of access to homes and jobs. - 1.30 An exception may be Irish Travellers who have been described as a different ethnic group.
-Newry & Mourne has over double the NI average (0.07%) of people within the Irish Traveller ethnic group (0.16%) while Down has only 0.03%.
+Newry, Mourne & Down has significantly over the NI average (0.07%) of people within the Irish Traveller ethnic group (0.11%).
 Their needs can be distinctive in terms of providing sites or supported housing for travellers.
 The housing needs assessment undertaken by the NIHE addresses this matter and will be considered in a later housing paper.